anbreton/ECE-590-Identification-of-Species/README.md

 Repository for ECE 590: Rainforest Engineering/Sp22 XPRIZE Identification of Species Team.
 Includes Identification tools for Audio and Video
+* note: Please make sure:
+  * video files are in .mp4
+  * if multiple video files are being analyzed in one batch,
+  * audio files are mono-channel and .wav/.WAV
+  * if you plan to use BirdNET make sure that audio files are named without any spaces or dashes.
+        * good example: HouseSparrow.wav
+        * bad example: house sparraw -1 .wav

 ## Table of Contents
 * [Technologies](#technologies)